AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-1/README.md

-# Kubernetes the Hard Way on AWS: Part 01
+# Kubernetes the Hard Way on AWS: Infrastructure Setup

 ## Introduction

-This is the first lab on setting up a Kubernetes cluster from scratch on Amazon Web Services (AWS).
+This is the first lab on setting up a Kubernetes cluster from scratch on Amazon Web Services (AWS) series.
 The goal of this tutorial is to help you understand the internal workings of Kubernetes by manually provisioning the necessary cloud infrastructure and configuring each component step-by-step.

-By the end of this tutorial series, you'll have a deeper understanding of how each Kubernetes component interacts and will be able to troubleshoot any issues that arise during the setup process.
+By the end of this lab series, you'll have a deeper understanding of how each Kubernetes component interacts and will be able to troubleshoot any issues that arise during the setup process.

 ### Prerequisites:

-- Basic familiarity with AWS and its services (EC2, VPC, IAM, etc.)
+- Basic familiarity with AWS and its services **(EC2, VPC, IAM, etc.)**
 - AWS account with sufficient permissions to create EC2 instances, VPCs, and IAM roles
 - Working knowledge of Kubernetes architecture and components
-- Installed AWS CLI, jq, and Python 3 on your local machine
+- Installed **AWS CLI, jq, and Python 3** on your local machine

 ## Kubernetes Architecture Overview